OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/api-management/api-management-howto-import-api.md

 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance

-[How tooadd operations tooan API]: api-management-howto-add-operations.md
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How toocreate and publish a product]: api-management-howto-add-products.md
+[How to create and publish a product]: api-management-howto-add-products.md
-[How toocreate APIs]: api-management-howto-create-apis.md
+[How to create APIs]: api-management-howto-create-apis.md
-[How tooconfigure API settings]: api-management-howto-create-apis.md#configure-api-settings
+[How to configure API settings]: api-management-howto-create-apis.md#configure-api-settings